databrary/design/notifications.md

 * Should there be more information in AuthorizeRequest about "This may take some time for your school or PI to approve here's what to expect..."
 ** Yes, LS can help you finalize it
 * Currently both are ordered by time.
 Emails could be grouped by something like volume, but it's hard to make formatting that makes sense.
 Suggestions.
+** Not sure what this is referring to, you mean should there be a place to see all notifications for a volume? a new tab in volume edit?
 * Should we switch AuthorizeChildRequest include the name of the parent rather than the child (for institution authorization emails)?
 ** Yes